dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/first-contribution/before-started.md

 - All index and lib files are getting generated
 - All the lib code gets compiled (ECMAScript 6 and ECMAScript 5.1)
 - All SASS styles are validated and compiled (to support IE)
-- All bundles gets minified
+- All bundles get minified
 - Icons are getting converted

 To use the local build, you can either run the portal, or use `yarn link` to link the package with a totally different project.